aig-hagen/aig_graph_component/README.md

 instance.setNodeSize({width: 42, height:24}, [0,2])
 instance.setNodeSize(42, 1) //width and height will be set to 42 in this case
 ```

->[!NOTE]
-> If the global option [node auto grow to label size](#labels-and-auto-resize) is set, the size may change again on the
-> next label edit, since with this configuration, the default node size is taken as the minimal node size.

 ##### Miscellaneous